EvilJordan/POAP5k/README.md

 > This is the first announcement of this, I'm sure things will evolve as we get closer.
 ---
 ## Criteria
-1. Donate a minimum of $10 (gas fee + value) to EthStaker anytime between November 2nd, 2021 00:00:00 GMT and 24 hours after $5,000 USD is reached.
+1. Donate a minimum of $10 (gas fee + value) to EthStaker anytime between November 2nd, 2021 00:00:00 GMT and 24 hours after $5,000 USD is reached[^ATH].
 2. Donations must be received by EthStaker at ethstaker.eth via Ethereum Mainnet, or any valid L2.
 3. List of L2s:
 	* Arbitrum